Data-ScienceHub/HySec-Flow/sgx-tasks/README.md

-# Scalable and Secure Platform for Genomic Computing
+# Scalable and Secure Platform for Heterogenous Computing

 ## Architecture & Documentation